GuildOfCalamity/EasyCache/README.md

 - A memory caching library which offers timed evictions for stored objects.

-- This solution includes a console application for testing the logger DLL.
+- This solution includes a console application for testing the DLL.

 ![Screenshot](Screenshot.png)